BroadbandForum/usp-test/01-messages-and-path-names.md

 2. Allow the EUT to send an AddResp.

-3. Send a Get message to the EUT with the request path of Device.LocalAgent.Subscription.
+3. Send a Get message to the EUT with the request path of 'Device.LocalAgent.Subscription.'.

 ### Test Metrics